 Play as a Runecaster in the battle-scarred realm of Zun!
 Magic runes from a long-forgotten war fill the land.
 You are one of few with the gift to control them.
 With skill and a little luck, you may turn the tide of battle.

-Runes of Zun is a card-dueling game of magic and mayhem for 2-4 players.
+Runes of Zun is a card-dueling game of magic and mayhem for up to 8 players.
 It’s easy to learn and draws inspiration from collectible card games and deck builders but without all the fuss of collecting.

 Defeat all opponents by reducing their HP to 0 before they do the same to you!